6 Warnings to Heed When Driving in New Zealand

 This city boy grew up in a place where even family runabouts cost close to S$100,000.
-Hence, the temptation to buy a secondhand car, go on a road trip and explore NZ‘s wonders and backroads was impossible to resist.
-Given the spread of the attractions across the country, driving in New Zealand was the only way to see them all.
+Hence, the temptation to buy a secondhand car, go on a road trip and explore NZ‘s wonders was impossible to resist.
+Given the spread of attractions across the country, driving in New Zealand was the only way to see them all.
 The said car also costs less than the price of a laptop computer.

 These Wikitravel articles which I found [Driving in NZ; Buying/renting a car in NZ; Renting a motorhome in NZ] cover the basics such as purchasing/renting and selling, warrants, driving licenses, laws and hazards, but there are a few gaps which I discovered only when I got there.
 So, as promised, I’m following up my list of NZ surprises with a post that focuses on driving in New Zealand as a visitor.